DISMGryphons/GryphonCTF2019-Challenges/challenges/forensics/What’s within/README.md

 <br>

 ### Hints (Optional)
-1. what's the name of these event? would be able to show the hidden image </br>
+1. what's the flag format in lowercase? leave only characters </br>

 ## Solution
 1) A password protected Microsoft word file is hidden within a image of a dog